Table of Contents

 The above illustration does not cover every single type of motor wiring available on the market.
 However, motor and capacitor diagram represents a vast majority of motors and capacitor wiring available to the general public.
-As always, we recommend you thoroughly read the instructions that come with the new motor or capacitor to make sure you get it right.
+Additionally, we recommend you thoroughly read the instructions that come with the new motor or capacitor to make sure you get it right.
 Get as much information as possible especially if you have never done it before.
-Not sure who said it but it goes like this, “those who fail to plan can plan to fail”.
-This is especially true in wiring things especially when you have no experience doing it.
+Furthermore, not sure who said it but it goes like this, “those who fail to plan can plan to fail”.
+Lastly, this is especially true in wiring things especially when you have no experience doing it.

 There are several factors for single phase motors used in HVAC applications that should be observed when replacing a motor for a condenser or a blower.
-There are also factors that need to be observed when replacing a capacitor for an HVAC motor.
+And there are also factors that need to be observed when replacing a capacitor for an HVAC motor.
 We cover those factors in the linked to articles.
 Please observe those factors to make sure you get it right especially when wiring a new run capacitor to a replacement or existing PSC HVAC motor for a condenser or a blower.

 Some of Capacitor and Motor Wiring factors include:

 - Voltage rating of the motor

 - Motor amperage rating

 - Motor casing usage